weakish/docs-en/views/rest_api.md

   https://{{host}}/1.1/users
 ```

-As mentioned above, `username` and `password` are required,
-and `password` will be stored in encrypted form and LeanCloud will never return its value to client side.
+As mentioned above, `username` and `password` are required. `password` will be stored in encrypted form, and LeanCloud will never return its value to the client side.

 You may add any extra custom attributes.
 `region` in the above is just an example.